-Object Description • ІР Туре Select IPv4 or IPv6 for this drop down list Port Select Select port number for this drop down list Max Groups Sets the maximum number of multicast groups an interface can join at the same time.
+Object Description IP Type Select IPv4 or IPv6 from this drop-down list Port Select Select port number from this drop-down list Max Groups Sets the maximum number of multicast groups an interface can join at the same time.
 Range: 0-256; Default: 256 Action Sets the action to take when the maximum number of multicast groups for the interface has been exceeded.
-(Default: Deny) -Deny - The new multicast group join report is dropped -Replace - The new multicast group replaces an existing group
+(Default: Deny) - Deny - The new multicast group join report is dropped -Replace - The new multicast group replaces an existing group

 Port Max Groups Action

 GE1 256 Deny

 GE2 256 Deny

+Loco

-AG6 Deny
+LAG6 Larc Deny

 LAG6 LAG7 256 Deny Deny

-Figure 4-7-35 IGMP Port Max Groups Information Page Screenshot
+Figure 4-7-35 IGMP Port Max Groups Information Screenshot

 Object Description

-• Port The switch port number of the logical port
+Port The switch port number of the logical port

 Max Groups Display the current Max groups

 Action Display the current action